 To kick off day two, Emily and I did a downtown Los Angeles city tour.
 The tour brought us to the El Pueblo area of Los Angeles, known for its Spanish influence, along with city hall, the Grand Central Market food hall, and The Broad museum.
 Aside from Tokyo, this museum has the only other infinity mirror room in the world, an exhibit I definitely recommend checking out!

 Once our DTLA tour ended, we ubered to Beverly Hills.
 First, we took photos in front of the famous Beverly Hills sign and walked down Rodeo Drive to window-shop (that’s all college students can afford to do here!).

 You can’t visit the west coast without stopping at In & Out!
 This fast food joint only has a few things on the menu, but the burgers are bomb.
 Ask for animal sauce on your fries!
-It’s on a secret menu, but you won’t regret it.
+It’s on a secret menu and you won’t regret it.

-To make the most of your last full day in LA, head to the coast and spend the day at the beaches!
+To make the most of your last full day of this 3 days in Los Angeles itinerary, head to the coast and spend the day at the beaches!
 I recommend starting at Venice beach to see the famous boardwalk, skatepark, and the Venice canals.
 Emily and I also really enjoyed walking down Abbot Kinney Blvd to check out the coffeeshops and stores.
 We got brunch at Butcher’s Daughter and loved it!

 While in Venice beach, rent a bike from one of the several bike shops located on the boardwalk and bike to Santa Monica!
 The bike ride only takes about 15-20 minutes and is such a nice ride.